To print numpy objects without line breaks, you can use np.array_repr() with .replace() methods or np.array2string() with formatting.

 Method 2: Using np.array2string() with formatting

-The np.array2string() method also does the same conversion as the np.array_repr() function, which converts an array into a string with the exception of allowing us to specify the separator between elements.
+The np.array2string() method also does the same conversion as the np.array_repr() function, which converts an array into a string, except allowing us to specify the separator between elements.

-Then, we can use the .replace() method to replace line breaks with empty string.
+Then, we can use the .replace() method to replace line breaks with an empty string.

 Output